 https://www.transportforireland.ie/getting-around/by-tram/about-luas/

-Confirmed Luas operating framework, Red Line and Green Line context, operating hours, frequency-based service, live-departure guidance, ticket validation rules, and Red/Green city-centre transfer context.
+Confirmed Luas operating framework, Red Line and Green Line context, live-departure guidance, and ticketing rules.

 https://www.transportforireland.ie/fares/taxi-fares/